 - An accelerated course of vaccine (at 0, 1 and 2 months) should be given to those who receive HBIG, plus a booster dose at 12 months for those at continued risk.

 - All babies born to infected mothers should receive a complete course of hepatitis B vaccine.

 - Babies born to highly infectious mothers should receive HBIG (preferably given within 24 hours of delivery) as well as active immunisation.

 - HBIG may be given simultaneously with vaccine but at a different site.

 - This reduces vertical transmission by 90%.

-- Management of chronic hepatitis B virus infection; European Association for the Study of the Liver (2012)
+EASL 2017 Clinical Practice Guidelines on the management of hepatitis B virus infection; European Association for the Study of the Liver (2017)